flatironinstitute/nemos/docs/quickstart.md

 ```

 !!! note
-    This works the same as in scikit-learn, see for example their [linear regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).
+    This API is the same as scikit-learn's, see for example their [linear regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).

 ### Model Arguments